-Figure 17: Example of a horizontal application

-Some CFL luminaires are designed for 2 lamps.
+Figure 19: Example of a horizontal application28 As shown in Figure 23 some CFL luminaires are designed for 2 lamps.
 Differences in size of the LED alternatives can cause problems in fitting both lamps in the luminaire.
 The picture below shows a typical example of LED lamps with the same lumen output, but different size and dimension than the CFL lamps they need to replace.